MariamCHARRADA/BBooking/README.md

 So, I thought, "Why does getting a trim have to be *this* complicated??" <br>
 Booking a haircut or a brushing should be as easy as ordering pizza, right? 🍕💇‍♀️

-That's when the idea hit me: what if there's an app that zaps away the hassle, like a beauty superhero for those bad hair days? <br>
+That's when the idea hit me: <br>
+what if there's an app that zaps away the hassle, like _a Beauty Superhero_ for those _Bad Hair Days_? <br>
 And voilà, **Beauty Booking was born!** <br>
  Now, snagging that perfect salon slot is a few taps away, no more phone juggling or schedule squeezing.
  <br>